TCLee-tech/Amazon/Event-driven architectures on AWS/Building event-driven architectures on AWS.md

     - Steps:
         1. create SQS Queue
         2. from created SQS Queue, subscribe to SNS topic of interest
         3. from SNS Topic, select the subscription from SQS.
 Edit subscription filter policy to add required JSON key-value attribute.
-Only messages with matching key-value pair will be received at SQS. https://docs.aws.amazon.com/sns/latest/dg/sns-subscription-filter-policies.html
+Only messages with matching key-value pair will be received at SQS.<br>
+        https://docs.aws.amazon.com/sns/latest/dg/sns-subscription-filter-policies.html
   - error handling
     - Dead-Letter Queues (DLQ) exist for SNS, SQS and Lambda